Walk Like a Man (1987 film): Plot

 Henry Shand goes to Alaska to search for gold and find his fortune.
 While there, his spoiled brat of a son, Reggie, gets mad that he has to work for money.
-What further angers him is the fact that he has to share the dogsled with his two-year-old brother Robert, nicknamed "Bobo".
+What further angers him is that he has to share the dogsled with his 2-year-old brother Robert, nicknamed "Bobo".
 Reggie decides to take matters into his own hands and pushes the toddler off the sled, leaving him to die in the wintery Klondike wilderness.

-Some twenty years later, Henry has died, giving Reggie a large inheritance of thirty million dollars.
+Some 20 years later, Henry has died, giving Reggie a large inheritance of thirty million dollars.
 Reggie foolishly spends it within a year, causing his new bride, Rhonda, to become an angry alcoholic, as they have gone broke and had to move back in with Reggie's mother, Margaret.
 Margaret has gone insane since Bobo's disappearance and Henry's death, and has now spent much of the family's fortune on buying homes for stray cats.

 Meanwhile, a biologist named Penny arrives from Alaska, claiming to have found Bobo alive and well.
 They discover that Bobo has been raised by timber wolves, causing him to sniff everyone's butts, greet people by licking their faces, run on all fours, eat with his mouth rather than using flatware, growl and bark, chew on shoes, and run through fresh cement while chasing cats or fire trucks.

 Reggie decides to manipulate Bobo into signing over his inheritance to him to pay off gambling debts.
-Reggie tells Penny that she can use Bobo for wolf research, but first must teach him to walk, talk, read, and, of course, write.
-Penny gives Bobo a shave and a haircut, but getting him to act like a human proves to be a difficult task, and Bobo continues to unknowingly cause problems.
-Things get even worse when Bobo goes out in public, wreaking havoc in a shopping mall by going into dressing rooms, unwittingly trying on clothes and walking out of stores with them.
+Reggie tells Penny that she can use Bobo for wolf research, but first, she must teach him to walk, talk, read, and write.
+Penny gives Bobo a shave and a haircut, but getting him to act like a human proves to be difficult, and Bobo continues to cause problems unknowingly.
+Things get even worse when Bobo goes out in public, wreaking havoc in a shopping mall by entering dressing rooms, unwittingly trying on clothes, and walking out of stores with them.

-As Bobo behaves more like a person than a dog, Penny begins to fall in love with him.
-Reggie wants her to speed up the training of his savage sibling, as the people he owes money to want their cash quickly.
-In court, Penny stands up for Bobo, having discovered Reggie's scheme.
+As Bobo behaves more like a person than a dog, Penny falls in love with him.
+Reggie wants her to speed up the training of his savage sibling, as the people he owes money to enjoy their cash quickly.
+Penny stands up for Bobo in court, having discovered Reggie's scheme.
 Bobo refuses to sign, and Reggie frantically engages in canine behavior—growling, barking, chewing on a squeaky toy—in an attempt to demonstrate how Bobo was acting, making him look asinine to the judge, who dismisses the case.
-Bobo and Penny go outside and kiss, but Bobo stops to chase a fire engine.
+Bobo and Penny kiss outside, but Bobo stops to chase a fire engine.